SVI-Capstone/svi_capstone/README.md

 ### Wrangle

 *Prepare:*
 In order to prepare the df for exploration 29 features were selected and remaned for clarity.
 Four null rows associated with miliary bases were removed from the data frame according to the tract information.
-Finally we categorized (or binning) the raw_svi_mean scores in to a bin_svi column and a rank_svi column.
+We then categorized (or binning) the raw_svi_mean scores in to a bin_svi column and a rank_svi column.
 The bin_svi coulmn returns a label (low, low-mod, mod-high, high) in relation to the raw_svi score, while the rank_svi column is a numeric represention of SVI (1 represetning a high score, 4 represetning a low score).
+Finally we broke svi_bin in to dummy variable columns for modeling.

 *Split/Scale*
 Prepaed data was split using...